ecomfe/echarts-stat/README.md

                     // dim2, dim3 are used in clustering.
                     // All of the input data are kept in the output.
                     // dim5 is the output cluster index.
-                    // dim6 is the output squared distance.
+                    // dim6 is the output distance value.
                     // dimensions:
                     // 0    1      2    3      4      5  6
                     [ 232,  4.21,  51,  0.323, 'xxx', 0, 89 ],